kashirin-alex/swc-db/docs/configure/properties/ranger.md

-# Ranger - Configuration Properties
+# The SWC-DB Ranger - Configuration Properties